HeliosProfiles/DCS-C-130J-Profile-by-MadKreator37/README.md

 *NOTE*: The added functions:  F-keys Esc, Rearm, Briefing, kneeboard etc buttons require the default DCS keybindings for them to work properly.
 If you have altered any of these then some functions may not work as intended.

 ### Very special thanks to @BlueFinBima for all of his contributions including the massive, in-depth interface, custom made controls, toolbox items, repository help, endless hours of coding and more!
 If you like the profile, make sure to thank him as I would not have been able to do this without his tireless effort and expertise!

+#### Also thank you to the ASC devs for humoring us and adding native viewports and considering other change requests.
+The Helios community appreciates you!

 ### IMAGES